ibowditch/userdocs/internal.md

 A new deb file is built using the **buildeb** script.
 It is named after the version number, eg. nfcserver2_1.42.0_all.deb, and is placed in the ~/PycharmProjects directory.

-The deb file can be tested by scp'ing to a test PI, then **sudo apt install ./nfcserver2_1.42.0_all.deb**
+The deb file can be tested by scp'ing to a test PI, then **sudo apt install /home/pi/nfcserver2_1.42.0_all.deb**

+NB: .deb filename must be spelled out in full - no wildcards.

 ref: https://assafmo.github.io/2019/05/02/ppa-repo-hosted-on-github.html